We're thrilled to have you join our passionate community where the possibilities are endless!

 We require one letter of recommendation.
 It can be from any source, excluding family members.
 To the best of their knowledge, your letter writers should address personal traits and accomplishments which demonstrate your ability to succeed in professional school.

 Your letter of recommendation should be submitted using the PharmCAS letter service.
 Letters of recommendation are used for admissions purposes only and do not become part of the official academic record.

 TIP: Politely follow up with your letter writers to insure letters are sent in a timely manner.

 Letters of recommendation must include the applicant's full name and PharmcAS ID number.
 Submission of letters outside of the PharmCAS letter service will delay application review.

-- Email letters to Ms. Jodi Rodgers at email@example.com.
+- Email letters to the Office of Admissions at firstname.lastname@example.org.
 This is the preferred method of submitting letters of recommendation after the initial submission of your PharmCAS application.
 Emails must come directly from the letter writer.